-In the winery, some thirty small-capacity temperature-controlled vats (between 50 and 130 hL) are used to vinify the grapes variety by variety, plot by plot, with cutting-edge temperature control.
+In the winery, some thirty small-capacity stainless steel, temperature-controlled vats (between 50 and 130 hL) are used to vinify the grapes variety by variety, plot by plot, with cutting-edge temperature control.
 Each batch is vinified separately for greater precision.

 For the white wines, the bunches are transported into the vathouse in trays to be pressed in a horizontal pneumatic press.
 The juice is decanted in cold conditions and allowed to settle in stainless-steel vats without malolactic fermentation.
 Alcoholic fermentation is exclusively in barrels (50% new wood).

 Château BROWN matures its white and red wines exclusively in French oak barrels.

 The whites go into barrels from alcoholic fermentation and stay there on the fine lees for 8 months (50% in new barrels and 50% in one-wine barrels).
 The lees are stirred almost throughout maturing to keep them in suspension and reveal the best of the aromas.

 The reds will pursue their maturing for 12 to 15 months in barrels, 30% in new barrels and the rest in one-wine barrels and two-wine barrels.
 The batches are tasted regularly to decide on the final blend.
 It is only at the end of maturing that the wines will be blended, with all the precision of Jean-Christophe Mau and Bruno Patrouilleau, for both red and white.

 This wine is the expression of all the know-how and meticulous attention to detail of CHATEAU BROWN.